Steadying0235/gpu-screen-recorder-fork/README.md

 If you install GPU Screen Recorder flatpak, which is the gtk gui version then you can still run GPU Screen Recorder command line by using the flatpak command option, for example `flatpak run --command=gpu-screen-recorder com.dec05eba.gpu_screen_recorder -w screen -f 60 -o video.mp4`.
 Note that if you want to record your monitor on AMD/Intel then you need to install the flatpak system-wide (like so: `flatpak install flathub --system com.dec05eba.gpu_screen_recorder`).

 # Dependencies
-GPU Screen Recorder uses meson build system so you need to install `meson` to build GPU Screen Recorder:
+GPU Screen Recorder uses meson build system so you need to install `meson` to build GPU Screen Recorder.

 ## Build dependencies
 These are the dependencies needed to build GPU Screen Recorder: